jordantseng/jbook/README.md

 3. ***Automatically found all the modules the user has imported from NPM*** -> Manually fetch packages from NPM via UNPKG to avoid CORS issue
 4. Link files together into a single output file

+In this app, we decided to bundle code in the browser.
 As webpack doesn't work correctly in browser, we use another bundle package called ***ESBuild*** which can transpile and bundle in the browser at the same time.

 ## Usage